Grab launches new programme to help small businesses grow through digital economy in the ‘new normal’

 - Supporting Local Heroes: To continue our support for the local heroes, Grab will further provide free advertisement and support to create personalised ads for small businesses and to feature them on the most prominent spaces within the app for free.
 For example, Grab merchants across the region, who purchased banner ads on the GrabFood homepage saw a 300% return on advertising spend.

-- GrabMerchant Portal: An all-in-one, self-serve merchant platform for business owners to help grow their customer base and optimise their operations while keeping costs in check.
-Grab is also working towards creating a web portal format, where merchants are able to gather insights on their sales, operations and customers’ purchasing habits to evaluate and manage their businesses effectively.
+- GrabMerchant Portal: An all-in-one, self-serve merchant platform for business owners to help grow their consumer base and optimise their operations while keeping costs in check.
+Grab is also working towards creating a web portal format, where merchants are able to gather insights on their sales, operations and consumers’ purchasing habits to evaluate and manage their businesses effectively.

 Partnering with governments to connect rural entrepreneurs to the digital economy